julinserg/npmpgm/armadillo/README.txt

 standard may not work correctly.

-The functionality of Armadillo is partly dependent on other
-libraries: mainly LAPACK and BLAS.
+The functionality of Armadillo is partly dependent on other libraries -- mainly LAPACK and BLAS.
 Armadillo can work without LAPACK or BLAS, but its functionality will be reduced.
-In particular, basic functionality will be available (eg. matrix addition and multiplication), but things like eigen decomposition or matrix inversion will not be.
+In particular, basic functionality will be available (eg. matrix addition and multiplication), but things like eigen decomposition or will not be.
 Matrix multiplication (mainly for big matrices) may not be as fast.

+* For manual installation on all systems, see section 2.1.

-* For automatic installation on Linux and Mac OS X systems, see section 3.1.
-This installation is also likely to work on other Unix-like systems, such as FreeBSD, NetBSD, OpenBSD, Solaris, CygWin, etc.
+* For installation on Linux and Mac OS X systems, see section 2.2.
+  The Linux installation is also likely to work on other Unix-like systems, such as FreeBSD, NetBSD, OpenBSD, Solaris, CygWin, etc.

-* For manual installation and/or installation on Windows, see section 3.2.
+* For installation on MS Windows, see section 2.3.

-* If you have a previous version of Armadillo already installed, we recommend removing it before installing a newer version.
+=== 2.1: Manual Installation ===

+The manual installation is comprised of 3 steps:

+* Step 1:
+  Copy the entire "include" folder to a convenient location and tell your compiler to use that location for header files (in addition to the locations it uses already).
+  Alternatively, you can use the "include" folder directly.

+* Step 2:
+  Modify "include/armadillo_bits/config.hpp" to indicate which libraries are currently available on your system.
+  For example, if you have LAPACK and BLAS present, uncomment the following lines:

+  #define ARMA_USE_LAPACK
+  #define ARMA_USE_BLAS

+* Step 3:
+  If you have LAPACK and/or BLAS present, configure your compiler to link with these libraries.

+  You can also link with fast replacements for LAPACK and BLAS, eg. Intel's MKL or AMD's ACML.
+  Under Mac OS X, link using -framework Accelerate

-=== 3.1: Installation on Linux and Mac OS X ===
+=== 2.2: Installation on Linux and Mac OS X ===

+If you have installed Armadillo using an RPM or DEB package, you don't need to do anything else.
+Otherwise read on.

-You can use the manual installation process as described in section 3.2, or the following CMake based automatic installation.
+You can use the manual installation process as described in section 2.1, or the following CMake based automatic installation.

 * Step 1:
   If CMake is not already be present on your system, download